w-A-L-L-e/CableBotKinematics/README.md

-# Level2 : Going zero G. Or faster whichever you prefer ;).
+# Level2 : Going faster, adding an additional tensioning cable.

 Above kinematics has one fatal flaw: it uses gravity and weights to acchieve movement.
-This means you can only go verry slow and also it only works on a vertical plane as you need gravity to pull down on the toolhead.
+This means you can only move the toolhead slowly and also it only works on a vertical plane as you need gravity to pull down on the toolhead.
-Also if you try to go faster you'll just introduce a lot of wobble etc. There is a solution however.
+If you try to go faster you'll just introduce a lot of wobble etc. There is a solution however.
 By removing the weights and adding a third cable you can constrain the toolhead without using gravity.
 We only need to compute the length of that third cable and it's attached to the bottom of the toolhead using a pully.
 It's fixed in the origin and on the bottom right we use a third stepper to make this cable the exact length lengteA3.